NagendraNerisala/AutomationFramework/README.md

+4. Restart IDEA

-4. Create a New Project by Get from VCS
+5. Create a New Project by Get from VCS

 https://github.com/NagendraNerisala/AutomationFramework

-5. Build or Reload Maven Project
+6. Build or Reload Maven Project

 **Steps to execute Automation**
 1. Open Runner File from TestRunner within Framework and configure the tag under tags.